OlivierLD/raspberry-coffee/SerialRxTx/README.md

 ### Examples
-The most important is to set the `java.library.path` to its right value. `RXTXcomm.jar` uses Java Native Interface (`JNI`), to invoke some ntive library(ies).
+The most important is to set the `java.library.path` to its right value. `RXTXcomm.jar` uses Java Native Interface (`JNI`), to invoke some native library(ies).
 The `java.library.path` tells Java where to look.

 Moreover, the library in the directory pointed to by `java.library.path` and `RXTXcomm.jar` must match.
 If this is not the case, you get a warning like this when launching the scripts: